Updated May 11, 2023

 5. MySQL subquery with EXISTS & NOT EXISTS

-Using the EXISTS and NOT EXISTS operators in SQL subquery, the Boolean value is returned as result either TRUE or FALSE.
-The following is syntax to use EXISTS in subquery:
+The EXISTS and NOT EXISTS operators in SQL subquery return a Boolean value as a result, which can be either TRUE or FALSE.
+The following is the syntax to use EXISTS in a subquery:

 SELECT * (column1, …) FROM Tablename WHERE EXISTS (subquery);